buswinka/piefs/README.md

 # Pykonal

 Pykonal is a library which solves the Eikonal Function for 2D and 3D instance masks, using the Fast Iterative Method.
-It achieves memory efficiency through a fused kernel written in triton.
+It achieves memory efficiency through a fused kernel written in OpenAI Triton.
 It also provides functionality to calculate gradients of the eikonal field.

 This implementation uses convolutions to calculate affinity masks, which may be faster and